Boat Safety & Fire Systems - Safety Equipment Maintenance

 A pyrotechnic flare is explosive and can be dangerous in the wrong hands.

-Flares - Expiry Date
+Boat Flares - Expiry Date

 Flares have an expiry date marked on their side.
-When changing flares, keep one set aboard until the next expiry date, then dispose of the older set; that way, you always have two: a new one and the other on standby.
+When changing boat flares, keep one set aboard until the next expiry date, then dispose of the older set; that way, you always have two: a new one and the other on standby.
 Always use your most recent first in an emergency and for insurance purposes.

 Disposing of pyrotechnics - TEPs

 In many countries the authorities now require paperwork showing test certificates and expiry dates for fire and safety equipment, VHF and AIS certification, and certificates showing compliance with local rules including test results of LPG appliances and systems.
-These systems are covered by imardex-marine’s Maintenance Programme.

 Boat Insurance